SamuelEllertson/multiboard-io/README.md

 # Multiboard-io

-This webapp was originally made for me and my friends to play the boardgame "Sorry!" but I kept adding to it until it became an interactive, real time platform to play any boardgame that met certain requirements.
+This webapp was a weekend project originally made for me and my friends to play the boardgame "Sorry!" but I kept adding to it until it became an interactive, real-time platform to play any boardgame that met certain requirements.

 Multiboard is currently hosted at http://multiboard-io.herokuapp.com/ and features the games Sorry, ludo, and an original game.